District of Columbia DC-CAS Test Prep

 Are your children preparing for the District of Columbia Comprehensive Assessment System exams, known DC-CAS?
 DC-CAS tests measure the progress of students in third grade to eighth grade, as well as high school.
 DC-CAS test results provide actionable data that helps parents, teachers, and students improve academic performance in reading, math, writing, science, and other subjects.
 DC-CAS scores are also used in evaluating each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning and Time4Writing—two online services that teach many of the DC-CAS test skills—offer this page to support your research on the best ways to help your kids with DC-CAS practice and preparation.
+Time4Learning—an online service that teaches many of the DC-CAS test skills—offers this page to support your research on the best ways to help your kids with DC-CAS practice and preparation.

 DC-CAS at a Glance

 Washington, D.C. public school students take the following DC-CAS tests:

 DC-CAS Tests: 3rd – 8th Grades, and 10th Grade

 DC-CAS tests are aligned to the D.C.
 Learning Standards, which define what District of Columbia students should learn in every grade.
 The annual DC-CAS testing is administered as follows:

 DC-CAS Reading: 3rd, 4th, 5th, 6th, 7th, 8th, and 10th grades.

 DC-CAS Math: 3rd, 4th, 5th, 6th, 7th, 8th, and 10th grades.